 Fun and Therapy in a Package

 Giving a gift on a holiday can also be a part of a reality therapy routine.
 It brings attention to the fact that this day is his birthday, or it’s Chanukah, or a special day to celebrate fathers.
 It might remind him of past birthday celebrations, of the meaning of Chanukah, or that he is a father and has children.
 The gift itself might be therapeutic.
 Choose something that stimulates the brain, exercises the hands, or excites the senses.
+You will find plenty of fun and practical gifts for Alzheimer’s and dementia here and in our store.

 On a special day like Christmas or a birthday when family and friends gather, a good gift is one that can be enjoyed by the whole group.
 A game that gets everyone involved and having fun together, one that elicits old memories and conversation about those old memories is perfect for a holiday gathering.
 When the day is over and company is gone, things that provide sensory stimulation and entertainment are excellent choices.
 An activity that can be enjoyed alone or with a caregiver is always good to have on hand.